 The Headteacher, in consultation with the school’s Board of Governors, decides the budget for SEND provision based on the needs of the children in the school.

-The Headteacher and the SENCO evaluate the effectiveness of the school’s current interventions and provisions, and plan for future needs which may include additional or alternative interventions, staff training and equipment.
+The school's SLT and Inclusion Team evaluate the effectiveness of the school’s current interventions and provisions, and plan for future needs which may include additional or alternative interventions, staff training and equipment.

 This process is reviewed regularly to ensure the best possible intervention is provided to those children who require additional support to learn.